DataSeer/dataseer-web/README.md

 dataseer-Web is distributed under [Apache2 license](https://www.apache.org/licenses/LICENSE-2.0).

----

 ## Description

-The project provides:
+This application is composed of:

-  - a web application to process documents stored in MongoDB database: `localhost:3000/`
+  - a GUI to manage your account & documents (`localhost:3000/`)
-  - a back office for uploading manually documents to be processed: `localhost:3000/backoffice/`
+  - a Back Office to manage all documents, users and organisations (`localhost:3000/backoffice/`)
-  - a REST api to load and modify documents data (CRUD): `localhost:3000/api`
+  - a REST API to interact with data stored in MongoDB (`localhost:3000/api`)

+Documents, Organisations & Users data are stored in MongoDB.
+Files (PDF, XML, etc) uploaded on dataseer-web are stored on the server FileSystem.

 ## Documentations